takluyver/pynsist/doc/cfgfile.rst

 .. describe:: name

   The user-readable name of your application.
-This will be used for various display purposes in the installer, and for shortcuts when installed.
+This will be used for various display purposes in the installer, and for shortcuts and the folder in 'Program Files'.

 .. describe:: version